-76094 Oxford International Intellectual Property Moot6cp
+76094 Oxford International Intellectual Property Moot6cp; availability: by invitation only

 The subject offers students the opportunity to participate in the Oxford International Intellectual Property Moot for credit.
 The moot is held annually in Oxford, UK, over three days and is hosted by the Oxford Intellectual Property Research Centre.
 The competition invites teams from universities around the world to prepare written submissions and present oral argument on a hypothetical problem question in the field of intellectual property law.